Optimizing the performance of eBay's sites and apps for a faster user experience.

 Optimizations for other platforms

-Native app parsing improvements
+iOS/Android app parsing improvements

 Users can now see the content quicker.
 In addition, for the Android app, eBay starts initializing the search view controllers as soon as the user starts typing in the search box (iOS already had this optimization).
 Previously this happened only after users pressed the search button.
 Now users can get to their search results faster.
 The "cut" here is the time spent by devices to display relevant content.

-Native app startup time improvements
+Android app startup time improvements

 More importantly, eBay observed that there was a blocking third-party analytics call that delayed the rendering on the screen.
 Removing the blocking call and making it async further helped cold start times.
-The "cut" here is the unnecessary startup time for native apps.
+The "cut" here is the unnecessary startup time for Android apps.